eu-ge-ne/slice-tree/README.md

 ### `SliceTree:count`

-Returns the total number of characters in the text content.
+Returns the number of characters in the text buffer.

 Syntax